tliutony/OpenDSA/RST/en/MHC/listDoubleLinked.rst

    :align: center
    :keyword: Doubly Linked List

-The most common reason to use a doubly linked list is because it is easier to implement than a singly linked list.
-While the code for the doubly linked operations tend to be a little longer than for the singly linked version, because we now maintain a previous and next pointer our methods become more "symmetric," which tends to make them easier to implement and debug.
+While the code for the doubly linked operations tend to be a little longer than for the singly linked version, because we now maintain a previous and next pointer our methods become more "symmetric," which can make them easier to implement and debug.
 Whether a list implementation is doubly or singly linked should be hidden from the ``List`` class user.

 Node class implementation
 -------------------------